SaaS spend optimization: proven ways to reduce software costs

 Because a continually updated system of record enables you to:

-Ultimately, SaaS spend optimization is the process of eliminating SaaS waste, avoiding security gaps and preventing cost accumulation.
+Ultimately, SaaS spend optimization is the process of rationalizing your SaaS stack to eliminate SaaS waste, avoid security gaps and prevent cost accumulation.

 Create a process to centralize all SaaS purchasing decisions